yuqiang-yuan/aliyun-tablestore-rs/README.md

 This is a Rust SDK for the Aliyun Tablestore (OTS) service.
 Aliyun tablestore is a fully managed NoSQL database service that provides high-performance, scalable, and cost-effective storage for large amounts of structured data.
 It supports various data models such as key-value, wide-column, and document, and offers features like strong consistency, global distribution, and automatic sharding.

+This project has designed chained calling methods for types with many attributes, making it more convenient to use.
+Additionally, most parameters are designed to take ownership - while this may use more memory, it's more convenient in asynchronous scenarios and designs with retry mechanisms.

 So far, local transactions, tunnel and streaming **NOT** supported.

 There operations are implemented: